Loading…

 HOUSEPLANT CARE GUIDE

-How to grow and care for rubber plants (Ficus elastica) in Canadian homes — watering, light, why it drops leaves, Canadian winter care, and propagation.
+How to care for rubber plants (Ficus elastica) indoors in Canadian homes — how often to water, light, why it drops leaves, Canadian winter care, and propagation.

-Rubber plant care in Canada is more forgiving than fiddle leaf fig care but follows many of the same principles — bright light, consistent watering, and protection from cold drafts.
+Rubber plant indoor care in Canada — for Ficus elastica — is more forgiving than fiddle leaf fig care but follows many of the same principles — bright light, consistent watering, and protection from cold drafts.
 The rubber plant's deep burgundy or dark green leaves make it one of the most architecturally striking houseplants available, and it handles the challenges of Canadian homes better than FLF while delivering a similar bold visual statement.

-This guide covers the complete rubber plant care routine for Canada, how to prevent and fix leaf drop, and everything you need for the bold variegated varieties that are increasingly popular in Canadian plant shops.
+This guide covers the complete rubber plant care routine for Canada — watering, light, and how to prevent and fix leaf drop — plus how to prune it bushy, when to repot, how to feed it, and everything you need for the bold variegated varieties that are increasingly popular in Canadian plant shops.

 Rubber plant at a glance: Light — bright indirect, 1–2m from window.
 Water — when top 3–5cm dry, consistent schedule.
 Dropping leaves? — cold draft, overwatering, or moved location.
 Winter — keep from cold glass, humidifier helpful, stop fertilising.
 Sap — irritates skin, wear gloves when pruning.